Blackhawks lose D Connor Murphy, F Andrew Shaw to injuries

 The Blackhawks also have dealt with some COVID-19 issues, but forward Ryan Carpenter was their only player on the NHL’s unavailable list after defenseman Adam Boqvist and forward Lucas Wallmark were removed this week.

 Boqvist and Wallmark are going to need time to work on their conditioning, so it’s unclear when they might play again.
-Colliton said Matthew Highmore will replace Shaw in the lineup against Columbus.
+Matthew Highmore replaced Shaw in the lineup against Columbus.

 “We knew we were going to need a lot of guys, just with COVID and it’s a compressed schedule,” Colliton said.
 “So not a surprise that you’re dipping into your depth, and we got to find a way. ...
 The base is still the work ethic and the competitiveness and the skating and the pressure on the puck, and that’ll give us a chance.”